stalniy/casl/packages/casl-ability/README.md

 ### 1. Defining Abilities

-This package provides `AbilityBuilder` allows to define abilities using DSL.
+`AbilityBuilder` allows to define abilities using DSL:

 ```js
 import { AbilityBuidler } from '@casl/abiltiy'